HariSekhon/Knowledge-Base/mac.md

 ```
 time for x in {1..3}; do echo pass $x; echo; time sudo dd if=/dev/urandom of=/dev/disk4 bs=1M ; echo; done
 ```

+Note: multiple passes are only for old inaccurate HDDs rotating mechanical metal platter disk.
+For SSDs, you only need a single pass.

 ### Service Management